!!!! Alaskan Malamutes Do Not have Blue eyes !!!!

 Kosh family- female /Male

-MIA and Jasper's babies from their first litter all have found forever homes
+MIA and Jasper's babies from their first litter, these photo's are to show their past litter together, all puppies from their first litter have found forever homes